jeffmikels/mattermost_api_dart/mattermost_api_generated/doc/MattermostInsightsApi.md

 [[Back to top]](#) [[Back to API list]](../GENERATED_README.md#documentation-for-api-endpoints) [[Back to Model list]](../GENERATED_README.md#documentation-for-models) [[Back to README]](../GENERATED_README.md)

 # **getTopReactionsForUser**
-> MMTopReactionList getTopReactionsForUser(userId, timeRange, page, perPage, teamId)
+> MmTopReactionList getTopReactionsForUser(userId, timeRange, page, perPage, teamId)

 Get a list of the top reactions for a user.